-Just as I am free to terminate the employment relationship with TEACH Public School's at any time, TEACH Public School, in its sole discretion, also reserves the right to modify or terminate the employment relationship with me at any time for any or no reason and with or without notice.
-Further, there is no agreement, express or implied, written or verbal, between the employee and TEACH Public School's for any specific period of employment, for continuing or long-term employment, or for guaranteed terms and conditions of employment.
-No one other than the Human Resources Department of TEACH Public School's with the approval of the Board of Directors, has the authority to alter my employment at-will status, to enter into an agreement for employment for a specified period of time, or to make any agreement contrary to this policy.
-Further, any such agreement must be in writing and must be signed by the Director of Human Resources.
+Just as I am free to terminate the employment relationship with TEACH Public Schools at any time, TEACH Public Schools, in its sole discretion, also reserves the right to modify or terminate the employment relationship with me at any time for any or no reason and with or without notice.
+Further, there is no agreement, express or implied, written or verbal, between the employee and TEACH Public Schools for any specific period of employment, for continuing or long-term employment, or for guaranteed terms and conditions of employment.
+No one other than the Human Resources Department of TEACH Public Schools, with the approval of the Board of Directors, has the authority to alter my employment at-will status, to enter into an agreement for employment for a specified period of time, or to make any agreement contrary to this policy.
+Further, any such agreement must be in writing and must be signed by the Human Resources Department.
 This is the entire agreement between TEACH Public Schools and me regarding this subject.
 All prior or contemporaneous inconsistent agreements are superseded.
 If I have an individually negotiated written employment agreement with TEACH Public Schools, then the terms and conditions of that agreement will prevail to the extent it differs from the policies in this Handbook.